The pilot training cost in the Philippines is inexpensive for local students. However, for an Indian student, the entire program fee can be pricey.

-If you intend to make a living by flying for an airline, you must initially invest at least 40 lacs Indian rupee that you will pay directly to the flight school you choose.
+If you intend to make a living by flying for an airline, you must initially invest at least 50 lacs Indian rupee, which you will pay directly to the flight school you choose.

-On the contrary, if you can’t budget the total sum of 40 Lacs INR upfront, you can pay the flight school fees over the years.
+On the contrary, if you can’t budget 50 Lacs INR upfront, you can pay the flight school fees over the years.

 It would take years for you to become a pilot in that scenario.
 Typically Indian students in the Philippines begin working as professional pilots in three years.

-If you decide to pay flight school fees as you fly, the course duration depends on how you progress towards your goals.
+If you decide to pay flight school fees as you fly, the course duration depends on your progress toward your goals.

 There are multiple steps to becoming a professional pilot.
 The steps include: